-- Email communication
+Email communication

 - Integrated report

 - Client Webinars

 - Alumni programme.

+Relevance in the marketplace

+colleagues
-- Need for transparency and speed at which information is cascaded to colleagues - Relevance in the marketplace - Sustainability of the firm and profession reforms - Firm's response to COVID-19 crisis.

-- More intensive culture, ethics and legacy issue workshops and engagements - Continue with implementation of our comprehensive remedial plans, together with culture alignment programmes - Continue with the implementation of a robust business plan and strategy to position for the future and monitoring thereof - Issuance of thought leadership publications - Media engagements and external event participation on ethical and conscious leadership - thought leadership articles and opinion editorials.
+- Sustainability of the firm and profession reforms - Firm's response to COVID-19 crisis. - Continue with implementation of our comprehensive remedial plans, together with culture alignment programmes - Continue with the implementation of a robust business plan and strategy to position for the future and monitoring thereof - Issuance of thought leadership publications - Media engagements and external event participation on ethical and conscious leadership - thought leadership articles and opinion editorials.